aadarshkumar03/NareshIT/Database/Oracle Database/About Oracle.md

     (or)
 from cx_Oracle import *</pre>

-### 2.Python program must obtain connection from Oracle Database:
+### 2. Python program must obtain connection from Oracle Database:
 - Before doing any any database operations through python program, Python program must get connection from Oracle Database by using _connect()_, which is present in cx_Oracle.
 - *Syntax:*
 <pre>varname = cx_Oracle.connect("username/password@DNS/serviceID)